 The decision to use a list or a dictionary depends on the specific requirements of your project.

-If you happen to notice that your code is becoming too complex consider the possibility that you might not be using the right data structure for that specific scenario.
+If you notice that your code is becoming too complex consider the possibility that you might not be using the right data structure for that specific scenario.